-For those of you who have been with me for a while, you’ll know that before becoming Mr & Mrs Crater we were Mr & Mrs Cup o’ Candle who owned our own handmade teacup candle business & through this we found a love & respect for handmade, local & independent businesses.
+For those of you who have been with me for a while, you’ll know that before becoming Mr & Mrs Walmsley we were Mr & Mrs Cup o’ Candle who owned our own handmade teacup candle business & through this we found a love & respect for handmade, local & independent businesses.

 So, with that said, the second post in my Wedded Bliss series pays homage to the ridiculously talented crafter companies that helped us have our wedding our way.

 We may not have had guests to impress on our big day (check out my first post in this wedding series to find out why) but we still accessoriesed our combined arses off with our own take on classic wedding must haves.

 This was the perfect way to stay true to ourselves while adding the personal touch of buying handmade.

 I knew I wanted some kind of bridal arrangement but a 1980s posy or pomander just wasn’t me & I didn’t want to carry something just for tradition’s sake, so I wanted something that held sentimental value.